 Professional guarantee of payment

 The traditional choice currently offered by the Luxembourg legal regime of personal guarantees between the suretyship (which is governed by Articles 2011 and following of the Luxembourg civil code) and the autonomous guarantee (which has been developed by legal practitioners and recognised by case law) suffers from inherent limits in terms of structuring possibilities, especially in the context of sophisticated financial transactions.
 Indeed, such transactions often require the parties to make adjustments to these two types of personal guarantees to achieve the desired outcome for such guarantee.
 These adjustments sometimes raise a risk of requalification, and the legal uncertainty resulting therefrom makes the autonomous guarantees and suretyships unfit to meet the various needs of market participants.
-The Bill is aimed at introducing, next to these two regimes of personal guarantees, a third regime, which will provide increasing contractual freedom of guarantees while strengthening their legal certainty, making such guarantees more adequate to complex financial transactions.
+The Professional Guarantees Act is aimed at introducing, next to these two regimes of personal guarantees, a third regime, which will provide increasing contractual freedom of guarantees while strengthening their legal certainty, making such guarantees more adequate to complex financial transactions.